Since my husband Dave has a glass of port every night before he goes to bed taking a port tour in Porto was a MUST on our visit to the city.

 The river front is lined with signs for all of the different port houses located there

 Porto is world-renowned for its port wine.
 In fact port wine originated here and gets its name from the city.
 Other places in the world produce fortified wines too but only those from the Douro Valley in Portugal are legally allowed to be labeled as port.
 David our tour guide started by asking each of the participants in our tour group to say where we were from.
-There were folks from different parts of the United States- Washington, Maryland, Wisconsin, Illinois,New York and people from Romania, Ireland, England, Germany, Australia, New Zealand, Poland and three of us from Canada.
+There were folks from different parts of the United States- Washington, Maryland, Wisconsin, Illinois,New York and people from Romania, Ireland, England, Germany, Australia, New Zealand, Poland and five of us from Canada.
 We walked across the Luiz Bridge to the Gaia side of the beautiful Douro River where there are dozens of port houses along the quay.
 Up a narrow alley we found our first port house Quinta de Santa Eufemia.
 In this port house we tasted a ruby port and learned all about the oak barrels the port is stored in and the cork used to stopper the bottles.